WeZZard/Gatsblog/content/_posts/2019-03-24-use-crontab-to-automate-updates-of-cli-softwares/index.md

 ## Changing Notification Mails Destination

-By default, each execution of crontab command sends a mail to the user who sets the command up.
+By default, each command executed by crontab sends a mail to the user who sets the command up.
 But you can change the destination address by adding the following line on the top of the crontab file (open crontab file by typing `crontab -e`).